Hermod (ship)

+SSCV Hermod was a semi-submersible crane vessel operated by Heerema Marine Contractors.

 History

 Semi submersible crane vessel (SSCV) Hermod was constructed in 1979 by Mitsui Engineering & Shipbuilding Co., Ltd. Hermod and sister vessel, Balder were the world's first semi-submersible crane vessels.
 In the early 1980s these vessels set several lift records while operating in the North Sea.